ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Relationship to the Minimal Set of Transport Services for End Systems

 {{I-D.ietf-taps-minset}} identifies a minimal set of transport services that end systems should offer.
 These services make all transport features offered by TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT available that 1) require interaction with the application, and 2) do not get in the way of a possible implementation over TCP or, with limitations, UDP.
 The following text explains how this minimal set is reflected in the present API.
+For brevity, this uses the list in Section 4.1 of {{I-D.ietf-taps-minset}}, updated according to the discussion in Section 5 of {{I-D.ietf-taps-minset}}.

+\[EDITOR'S NOTE: This is early text.
+In the future, this section will contain backward references, which we currently avoid because things are still being moved around and names / categorization etc. are changing.
+Also, clearly, the intention is for the full minset to be reflected by the API at some point.]

+\[EDITOR'S NOTE: The categories below reflect the categorization in {{I-D.ietf-taps-minset}}, not in the current document.
+They will be removed in a future version.]

+Establishment:

+Connect:
+: "Initiate" Action.

+Specify number of attempts and/or timeout for the first establishment message:
+: TODO.

+Disable MPTCP:
+: TODO.

+Hand over a message to reliably transfer (possibly multiple times) before connection establishment:
+: "InitiateWithIdempotentSend" Action.

+Hand over a message to reliably transfer during connection establishment:

+Listen:

+Maintenance:

+:  Change timeout for aborting connection (using retransmit limit time value) :  Suggest timeout to the peer
+: Notification of Excessive Retransmissions (early warning below abortion threshold)
+: Notification of ICMP error message arrival
+: Choose a scheduler to operate between streams of an association : Configure priority or weight for a scheduler
+: Disable checksum when sending
+: Disable checksum requirement when receiving
+: Specify checksum coverage used by the sender
+: Specify minimum checksum coverage required by receiver

+Specify DF field:
+: "Singular Transmission" property.

+Get max. transport-message size that may be sent using a non-fragmented IP packet from the configured interface:
+: "Maximum Message size before fragmentation or segmentation" property.

+Get max. transport-message size that may be received from the configured interface:
+: "Maximum Message size on receive" property.

+: Obtain ECN field:

+"Specify DSCP field", "Disable Nagle algorithm", "Enable and configure a 'Low Extra Delay Background Transfer'":
+: As suggested in Section 5.5 of {{I-D.ietf-taps-minset}}, these transport features are collectively offered via the "Capacity profile" property.

+Termination:

+: Close after reliably delivering all remaining data, causing an event informing the application on the other side : Abort without delivering remaining data, causing an event informing the application on the other side : Abort without delivering remaining data, not causing an event informing the application on the other side : Timeout event when data could not be delivered for too long

+Sending Data:

+: Reliably transfer data, with congestion control
+: Reliably transfer a message, with congestion control : Unreliably transfer a message
+: Configurable Message Reliability
+: Ordered message delivery (potentially slower than unordered) : Unordered message delivery (potentially faster than ordered) : Request not to bundle messages
+: Request not to delay the acknowledgement (SACK) of a message

+Receiving Data:

+: Receive data (with no message delimiting)

+Receive a message:
+: "Received" Event.
+Section 5.1 of {{I-D.ietf-taps-minset}} discusses how messages can be obtained from a bytestream in case of implementation over TCP.
+Here, this is dealt with by Framers and Deframers.

+Information about partial message arrival:
+: "ReceivedPartial" Event.

+Errors:

+Failures that are associated with a specific call to in the "Sending Data" category.

+: Notification of send failures

+Notification that the stack has no more user data to send:
+: Applications can obtain this information via the Sent Event.

+: Notification to a receiver that a partial message delivery has been aborted